 The mortality studies were conducted to evaluate whether exposure to the water at Camp Lejeune was linked to increased rates of death from specific cancers and other diseases.
 The study examined medical records and identified causes of death from over 4,600 civilian employees and 150,000 military personnel who lived or worked at Camp Lejeune during the contamination period.

-The ATSDR mortality studies into the health impact of the contaminated drinking water at Lejeune examined the death healthcare records from nearly 200,000 former employees and Marine personnel who lived or worked at Camp Lejeune during the period of contamination at Camp Lejeune.
+The ATSDR mortality studies into the health impact of the contaminated drinking water at Lejeune examined the death healthcare records from nearly 200,000 former employees and Marine personnel who lived or worked at Camp Lejeune during the period of contamination.
 The study collected data from these records to identify the causes of death for these individuals.

 Kidney Cancer Linked to Camp Lejeune Water Contamination